OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 Consider an incremental migration strategy when:

-* You need to break down the migration into multiple steps
+* You need to break down the migration into multiple steps.
-* Your projects have different risk profiles i.e. you have low risk projects you can migrate first, and only when they are successful can you migrate high risk projects
+* Your projects have different risk profiles i.e. you have low risk projects you can migrate first, and only when they are successful can you migrate high risk projects.
-* You wish to delegate the process of migrating projects to different teams who will perform the migration on their own schedule
+* You wish to delegate the process of migrating projects to different teams who will perform the migration on their own schedule.

 ### Continual migration